PavloMykhalov/phone-catalog/README.md

 ## Getting Started
 To run the project on a local server, follow these steps:

-## Clone the repository to your computer.
-Run the npm install command to install project dependencies.
+- Run the `npm install` command to install project dependencies.
-Use the npm start command to launch a local server for viewing the project in a web browser.
+- Use the `npm start` command to launch a local server for viewing the project in a web browser.

 ## Contribution
 If you have ideas for improving this project or if you've found any issues, please share your suggestions by opening a new issue or making a pull request.